-Hiking: While a trail or boardwalk could be established, this parcel would not provide a significant hiking experience by itself.
-Adjoining preserve lands are private.
-At the current time of this report, the adjacent property owners are not interested in developing a hiking trail over the entire 53-acre slough.
+Hiking: While a short trail or boardwalk could be established, this parcel would not provide a significant hiking experience by itself.
+Adjoining preserve lands are private. adjacent property owners are not interested in developing a hiking trail over the entire 53-acre slough and do not want any trail or boardwalk on the north side of the parcel, next to Delasol homes.

-Nature Photography: This property provides some opportunity for nature photography.
+Nature Photography: This property provides some limited opportunity for nature photography.